AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 Our team will start to consider the project constratins and upload in ConOps.

-We will work on providing more details for the stakeholder analysis.
+One of the feedback is to provide more details for stakeholder.
+Actually, in our ConOps, we provide descriptions for each stakeholder, responsibilities and how stakholders interact with each other.
+We will communicate with our shadow team to find out what kind of additional information they required for the stakeholder anlysis.

 #### 5.1.2 Decision Log